 What Problems Keep People Awake At Night?

-Code for Kenya uses data to give citizens hyper-local and hyper-personal information to make better informed decisions about bread & butter issues.
+Code for Uganda uses data to give citizens hyper-local and hyper-personal information to make better informed decisions about bread & butter issues.

-Code for Kenya also builds technology tools to amplify citizen voices.
+Code for Uganda also builds technology tools to amplify citizen voices.

 We empower citizens.